tue-savvy/IPAExporter/README.md

 IPA Exporter
 ================

+NOTE: On Mac OSX 10.10.
+If you cannot export IPA file.
+Please try to add this into Build Settings:

+**Code Signing Resource Rule Path**: $(SDKROOT)/ResourceRules.plist

 New version 1.1 include:
 - Improve Keychains Identities matching
 - Support Xcode 6 Plug-In for Quick Access the application.